 Lola’s reviews are full of praise for the travel support team.
 One reviewer even said “The 24/7 concierge service has legit been a life saver and is definitely worth the price of this portal by ITSELF.”
 Lola customer Steve Isom, VP of Finance at Flywheel, said “Not only does Lola meet the needs of the finance organization but it actually leads to a really really good experience for the traveler, so you’re winning on both sides.”

-While some corporate travel management services operate on annual subscriptions, most charge for each transaction (e.g., $10 per trip per traveler).
+While some corporate travel management services operate on annual subscriptions, most charge for each transaction (e.g., $10 or $25 per trip per traveler).
 In addition to booking fees, TMCs operating on a transaction model charge additional fees for customer service, rebookings, and cancelations.
 Since this unpredictable pricing model can accumulate significant individual expenses, making total cost exorbitant, companies should prioritize subscription services.